40% increase in release velocity

 With the successful deployment under its belt, T-Mobile soon began moving more and more applications to Pivotal Platform over the course of 2016 and 2017.
 In addition to improving the reliability and stability of its software, Pivotal Platform also allowed T-Mobile developers to start chipping away at their lengthy, cumbersome software delivery process and start to apply a microservices architecture to its otherwise monolithic applications, according to Aye.

 “There's a large Java monolith that had about a thousand functions or so wrapped into it and each one of those things had a different level of complexity and a different amount of traffic that went to it,” Aye said.
 “By taking those types of applications and splitting out these monoliths into microservices, we're able to independently scale or modify these services without having to exhaustively test the entire farm of functions inside this app.”

 We only have 10 people operating a platform of that size where we used to have hundreds.”Chuck Knostman, VP Digital Technology and Strategy, T-Mobile

 Ready for the next phase of growth

 Looking ahead, T-Mobile is well positioned for the next phase of its growth.
-PCF ensures the company’s software and applications are prepared to support more and more users and transactions without sacrificing performance or availability.
+Pivotal Platform ensures the company’s software and applications are prepared to support more and more users and transactions without sacrificing performance or availability.
 And the company’s developers are in the process of adopting modern software development approaches, such as lean and agile development, to take even better advantage of the platform’s automation capabilities and further increase release velocity.

 That’s good news for T-Mobile customers, who are and will continue to be on the receiving end of even more new, innovative digital applications and services.